toastypeanuts/TriviaSolver/README.md

 Parsed the questions and answers and ran it through a algorithm that scraped a google web search and calculated the answers based on a confidence level

 Overall a really fun project to try to solve trivia questions on a super popular app.
-Borderline impossible for me to get 100% accuracy without some kind of advanced machine learning and/or natural language processing.
+Borderline impossible for me to get 100% accuracy without some kind of machine learning and/or natural language processing.